 The key thing to note here is to really understand what the initial context is.
 I’ll show you why.

-For example, I’ll have my Products as my initial context, instead of Customer Names.
+For example, I’ll have my Products as my initial context instead of Customer Names.
 Check out what happens to all the numbers.
 They changed considerably and they don’t actually make sense.

 Once you really understand what CALCULATE and ALL do in combination, you’ll see how they work with the initial context.

-Because as you can see in this table, we have Products as the initial context and we have Total Sales.
+As you can see in this table, we have Products as the initial context and we have Total Sales.
 We are removing all the context from customers, but we’re not impacting the products at all because the Product Name is not in our formula.
 It’s actually doing nothing different to our Total Sales.

 But if we layer our Customer Name on top of it, you’ll see that we have different amounts.
 This is because the ALL is now impacting the Customer Name here.